WackTack-3225/EGT309_Project/README.md

 Key Components:

+1. Pods:
-1. Pods: Each section runs in its own set of pods, ensuring isolation and scalability. [*They are deployed under `Kind: Deployment` for convenience can consistency between sections*]
+- Each section runs in its own set of pods, ensuring isolation and scalability. [*They are deployed under `Kind: Deployment` for convenience and consistency between sections*]

+2. Services:
-2. Services: Kubernetes Services are used to expose each section of the pipeline, making it accessible within the cluster.
+- Kubernetes Services are used to expose each section of the pipeline, making it accessible within the cluster.
 NodePorts and ClusterIP's are used for connection.

-3. Persistent Volumes: Used to store the trained model and intermediate data, ensuring that data persists even if pods are restarted.
+3. Persistent Volumes:
+- Used to store the trained model and intermediate data, ensuring that data persists even if pods are restarted.

+4. ConfigMaps:
-4. ConfigMaps: Manage configuration data separately from the application code, allowing for easy updates and management.
+- Manage configuration data separately from the application code, allowing for easy updates and management.
 Especially for indicating filepaths and endpoints

 # File Structure